-The First New York Smart Option Student Loan® by Sallie Mae®
+The Smart Option Student Loan® for First New York FCU by Sallie Mae®

 For borrowers attending degree-granting institutions

-- No origination fees and no prepayment penalty
+- No origination fee and no prepayment penalty

 - Rates that reward creditworthy borrowers

-- Applying with a creditworthy co-signer may help you qualify and/or receive a lower rate
+- Applying with a creditworthy cosigner may help you qualify

 We are compensated by Sallie Mae for the referral of Smart Option Student Loan customers.